Oni Mask Tattoos

 Oni Masks have roots in the Hindu-Buddhist belief system.

-While Hinduism and Buddhism may look different today than they did when the Oni was first written about, they are still widely practiced throughout the world.
+While Eastern cultures may look different today than they did when the Oni was first written about, they are still widely practiced throughout the world.

 Something that you see as a fun design may have deep meaning to someone else.

-For someone to flippantly wear a sacred symbol without any regard for the people who practice that religion can be very hurtful.
+For someone to flippantly wear a sacred symbol without any regard for the people who practice that doctrine can be very hurtful.

 But that doesn’t mean an Oni mask tattoo is off the table, it just means you need to do some careful research to decide if an Oni mask tattoo is right for you.